kafai-yip/kafai-yip.github.io/_pages/research.md

 {% capture notice-text %}
 [with [Magdalena Lohninger](https://lenalohninger.wordpress.com/)]
-* We show that raising out of a finite clause (i.e. hyperraising) is correlated with indirect evidence cross-linguistically, and how the correlation may be accounted for under a phase-deactivation approach.
+* We argue that features on Composite Probes may be dependent or independent of each other, which is supported by a typological correlation between  semantic restrictions in cross-clausal A-dependencies and blockage of additional A’-movement.
     - Cross-linguistic｜[paper-NELS](https://ling.auf.net/lingbuzz/007530)
 {% endcapture %}